zhehaowang/zhehao.me/tech-notes/a7ii/notes.md

 * Program mode (P).
 Auto.
 * Aperture Priority (A).
 Front dial controls aperture (camera controls shutter, iso)
   * Analogous to pupil.
-  * Measured by. f/x, the smaller x, the bigger apperture (more light is let in), the more background blur (see depth-of-field). (f/1.8 - f/22).
+  * Measured by. f/x, the smaller x, the bigger aperture (more light is let in), the more background blur (see depth-of-field). (e.g. f/1.8 - f/22). f/2.8 lets in 4 times as much light as f/5.6.
+Typically each f stop steps are arranged by a factor of `sqrt(2)`, meaning each step brings in double the amount of light, and your shutter speed can get cut by half, while iso remains unchanged to get the same exposure.
+A f/3.5-f/5.6 on a zoom lens says at minimum / maximum focal lengths, what the lowest f stop numbers are.
+  * Userful for controlling background blur. (as a lower f stop number gives you shallower DoF)
 * Shutter Priority (S).
 Front dial controls shutter (camera controls aperture, iso)
   * How long the shutter is open for.
 You can shoot in smallest shutter period possible, in which case camera will likely dial up iso, resulting in noises.
 To capture fast moving objects you generally want faster shutter speed.
   * Measured by seconds.
 E.g. 1/60s.
+  * Useful for capturing movement.
 * Manual mode (M).
 Front dial controls aperture.
 Back dial controls shutter speed. (camera controls iso)
   * Can switch to bulb mode, where shutter can open for more than 30s by holding.
 (E.g. night sky)
+  * When you need to control background blur and freeze movement.
 * Video mode.

 ### Drive mode (shutter mode)